Swedish Meatballs

 • In a large bowl, combine ground beef and pork.
 Mix in all the other meatball ingredients by hand (except the olive oil) until well combined.

-• Using a cookie scoop or your hands, shape the mixture into 1 1/2-inch balls.
-Place on a clean platter, cover and refrigerate for about 30 minutes, if possible – this helps them retain their round shape when cooking.
+• Using a cookie scoop, or your hands, to shape the mixture into 1 1/2-inch balls.
+Optional: Place on a clean platter, cover, and refrigerate for 30 minutes or up to 24 hours.
+This helps the meatballs retain their round shape when cooking, but can be skipped!

 • In a large non-stick skillet, warm the olive oil over medium-high heat.
-Working in two batches to avoid overcrowding, add the meatballs and cook, turning continuously until browned on all sides and cooked through, about 5-6 minutes.
+Working in two batches to avoid overcrowding, add the meatballs.
+Cook meatballs, turning continuously until browned on all sides and cooked through, about 6 to 7 minutes.
 Repeat with the remaining meatballs.
-Transfer to a plate and cover with foil.
+Transfer to a plate and cover with foil to keep warm.

-• Add the butter to the skillet and once melted, whisk in the flour; stir to combine and cook, stirring constantly for about 1 minute until no lumps remain and flour just begins to brown.
+• Add the butter to the skillet and scrape up any stuck on meat pieces.
+Once butter is melted, whisk in the flour.
+Cook, stirring constantly, for about 1 minute, until no lumps remain and flour just begins to brown.

 • Slowly whisk in the beef broth and then the heavy cream.
-Whisk in the soy sauce and mustard; bring to a simmer, then turn down the heat to a gentle simmer and let the sauce thicken, stirring constantly, 1 to 2 minutes.
-Season with salt and pepper to taste.
+Whisk in the soy sauce and mustard and bring to a simmer.
+Turn the heat down to a gentle simmer, cooking and stirring constantly until the sauce thickens, about 1 to 2 minutes.

-• Add the meatballs back to the skillet and simmer for another 3 minutes to finish cooking and warm through.
+• Season sauce to taste with salt and pepper.
+Then, add the meatballs back to the skillet and simmer for another 3 minutes to warm through.

 Video